-Just a pound to enter and there are teams of a maximum of 5, however if there is only one or two of you then don't worry, as there are always our resident quiz people happy to have additional people in their team.
+However if you only have one or two of you then don't worry, as there are always our resident quiz people happy to have additional people in their team.

 We also hold many other events such as raffles, and all proceeds go to the charity of the month.

-Monday: Skittles for people with learning difficulties and their carers and family, from 6.15pm.
+Monday: Skittles for people with learning difficulties and their carers and family, 6.15-8.15pm.

-Wednesday: Card Making for people with learning difficulties and their carers 11am-2.30pm in the function room, 5–8.30pm Curry 'n' a pint night for just £6.00, and Charity of the Month Quiz Night, starting around 8.45pm.
+Wednesday: Card Making for people with learning difficulties and their carers 11am-3pm in the function room, 5–8.30pm Curry 'n' a Drink night for just £6.00, and Charity of the Month Quiz Night, starting around 8.30pm.

 Every Friday and Saturday night from 9pm til late: Live Music Night playing anything from Jazz, Mowtown, 60s and 70s, through to present day.
 See the events calendar for details.

 Saturday and Sunday Lunch served from 12noon–6pm: £7.95 1 course, £9.95 2 courses and £11.95 3 courses.

 The Swan is the home of Royal British Legion Thornbury Branch, which is looking for new members.
 They meet at 12.00 on the last Sunday lunchtime of each month.

 We also support people with learning difficulties, running skittles on Mondays 6.15-7.30pm, a drama group on Fridays 11am-3pm in the skittle alley, and card-making on Wednesdays 11am-3pm in the upstairs function room.
 These sessions are open to anyone with learning difficulties, accompanied by a carer.